The Worst Parents In Sports History

 Peter Graf died in 2013.

-9. Jim Pierce — Mary Pierce's Father
+9. Jim Pierce (Mary Pierce)

-Bottom line: Three-time Grand Slam champion Mary Pierce — two singles, one doubles — said her father, Jim Pierce, made her life "hell on earth," until she was able to leave the family home at 18 years old.
+Three-time Grand Slam champion Mary Pierce — two singles, one doubles — said her father, Jim Pierce, made her life "hell on earth," until she was able to leave the family home at 18 years old.

 Jim Pierce was physically and verbally abusive with his daughter in public and was ultimately banned from the WTA Tour for being abusive to his daughter’s opponents.
 At one point, his daughter even issued a restraining order against him.